ester-tsai/Ester_Tsai_Data_Science_Projects/project_algorithmic_trading.md

 To identify the highest-gaining buy and sell signal values for the indicator my dad and I theorized, I plotted a 3D visual:
 <img src="images/Strategy Involving GDX buy and sell thresholds.png?raw=true"/>

-Stay tuned for more concrete results!
+Stay tuned for more updates!